OpenShift authentication with IPA

 This is an example of a LDAP Identity provider, there are other

 flavors if desired.
-Notice OAuth.spec.identityProviders
+Notice OAuth.spec.identityProviders looks for

 an array so it is possible to specify multiple providers.